CumulusNetworks/docs/content/guides/NVUE Command Reference/Common-Options.md

 weight: 60
 product: Cumulus Linux
 ---
+All NVUE commands have `-h` and `--help` options that provide command description and usage.
+This reference guide is based on the command `-h` output.

-The NVUE `nv show` commands have these common parameters.
+The NVUE `nv show` commands have these common options.

 ## Revision Options